AIMHigheR36/AIMHigheR.github.io/about.md

 I'm always open to connecting with people who care about doing meaningful work, growing intentionally, and maybe catching a basketball game somewhere along the way.

-## Let's Connect

-I'm always open to connecting with people who care about doing meaningful work, growing intentionally, and maybe catching a basketball game somewhere along the way.

 <div class="connect-block">
   <div class="connect-cards">
     <!-- LinkedIn card -->